rileythomp/MathVis/README.md

-# Sierpinski
+# Math Visualizations

-Sierpinski triangles from Pascal's triangle modulo integers
+Some math visualizations such as Sierpinki's triangle and Fibonacci's spiral.

 ![sierpinski](sierpinskisc.png)